I’m not a Buddhist. Or maybe I am.

 I tried to fix my feelings by shouting down externally what was happening internally.
 “Instead of just sitting in some kind of openness with our uncomfortable feelings” writes Chödrön, I stoked disharmony by giving them energy and time and in the process I perpetuated the impermanent.
 I weaved my “thoughts into a storyline” giving “rise to bigger emotions.”

 So there is no confusion, my responses to these outsiders was never attempts to justify my betrayal, secret-keeping, or lies.
-I never blamed C, K, or my Family of Origin for my behaviors or actions.
+I never blamed Painter, Beatrix, or my Family of Origin for my behaviors or actions.
 I knew then, just as I know now, what that was about.
-As such, I also know C choosing to end the relationship was a reasonable consequence.
+As such, I also know Painter choosing to end the relationship is a reasonable consequence.

 This approach to my emotions only prolonged my suffering, and the drama.
-Partially because I am inexperienced with grief and partially because it allowed me to still feel C in my life.
+Partially because I am inexperienced with grief and partially because it allowed me to still feel Painter in my life.

-Only last October when the Good Doctor helped me cut the mental strings attaching me to C was I able to disengage my thinking from the emotions, and start a more honest conversation about my relationships with C.
+Only last October when the Good Doctor helped me cut the mental strings attaching me to Painter was I able to disengage my thinking from the emotions, and start a more honest conversation about my relationships with Painter.

 It is only once I began to “just sit with the emotional energy and let it pass” did I begin to find peace and allow myself to feel joy and happiness.
 Only when I abandoned blame and self-justification did I begin to deny the emotional fire oxygen and fuel.
 Only then did the emotional heat begin to subside.